Georgian Special Operations Command: Cooperation and interoperability with NATO forces

-Georgian special operations forces work closely with and are advised and monitored by US SOCOM, United Kingdom Special Forces, POL SOCC and United States Special Operations Command Europe respectively.
+Georgian special operations forces work closely with, and are advised and monitored by, the US SOCOM, United Kingdom Special Forces, POL SOCC and United States Special Operations Command Europe respectively.

 The US 10th Special Forces Group took a pivotal role in creating a training and education basis for GSOF to be able to conduct training and qualification befitting US and NATO standards.
 As of 2017 the GSOF are being prepared by SOCOM for instructor and advisory roles for conventional multinational forces and be able to assist, conduct and lead joint training exercises and international missions like their US counterparts.
 At the same time GSOF operators receive advanced training by JW GROM in NATO operational procedures while working together with AGAT and qualify in Polish lead multinational special forces manoeuvers for NATO certifications and access to broader education.
 The years-long cultivation of cooperation and mutual assistance helps the GSOF align with NATO operational doctrines and prepare for eventual membership in addition to successful mission deployments alongside NATO counterparts and forces in general.